dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 ![Damage Reduction from Armor against a Level 123 Attacker](/guardian/images/damage-reduction-from-armor.png)

+Notably, Versatility is *not* subject to any diminishing returns penalties.
+You gain the same amount of damage reduction from 1 point of Versatility rating at 90% Versatility as you do at 10% Versatility.

 ## How is diminishing returns related to damage reduction?

 A misconception I often hear is that stats that reduce your damage taken like Armor are subject to diminishing returns and therefore provide less value when you already have a lot of Armor.
 This is partially true, but it's only half the story.

-Let's consider for a moment what damage reduction actually implies.
-Suppose you currently have 0% damage reduction from Versatility, and you take a hit for 100 damage.
+Consider for a moment what damage reduction actually implies.
+Suppose you currently have 0% damage reduction, and you take a hit for 100 damage.
 You reduce 0 of that incoming damage, and so you take the full 100 to the face.
-Now, suppose you gain enough Versatility rating to have 1% damage reduction, and you take another 100 damage hit.
+Now, suppose you gain 1% damage reduction, and you take another 100 damage hit.
 You are now reducing 1% of that damage, and taking 99 damage.
 Going from 0% to 1% damage reduction has decreased the amount of damage you take by 1%.
 This might seem painfully obvious, but bear with me for a moment.

-Now suppose you currently have 98% damage reduction from Versatility.
+Now suppose you currently have 98% damage reduction.
 A 100 damage hit would be reduced to 2 damage.
-If you then gained another 1% in rating, that 100 damage hit is now reduced by 99%, and you take 1 damage.
-Going from taking 2 damage to 1 damage is decreasing the amount of damage you take by 50%.
-As such, **gaining 1% Versatility is 50 times more valuable when you already have 98% Versatility than it is when you have 0% Versatility**.
+If you then gained another 1%, that 100 damage hit is now reduced by 99%, and you take 1 damage.
+Going from taking 2 damage to 1 damage has decreased the amount of damage you take by 50%.

-Because Versatility is not subject to any diminishing returns penalties, we say the damage reduction from Versatility has "increasing returns", and this is what we mean when we say that "versatility gets better the more you have of it."
+As such, **gaining 1% damage reduction is 50 times more valuable when you already have 98% damage reduction than it is when you have 0% damage reduction**.

 To see this more clearly, let's express it in terms of effective health.
 Effective health (or EHP) refers to the amount of damage required to kill you, taking into account all of your damage reductions.
-This is very useful for judging exactly how much impact a gain in damage reduction will have on our survivability, as we can now express it in terms of how much damage we can take.
+This is very useful for judging exactly how much impact a gain in damage reduction will have on our survivability, as we can now define it in terms of how much additional damage we can take.

 Effective health can be calculated as a function of damage reduction: